NNshnur/CapstoneProject/resources/design-document.md

 1. Shall I pre-define the categories for the variable expenses or not?
 2. What data type to use for the date, shall I use a date picker (using a calendar)?
-3. Shall I put the data for fixed and variable expenses together and call it something like - Operating expenses;
+3. Shall I put the data for fixed and variable expenses together and call it something like - Operating expenses?
-4. What if the owner operator has more than 1 truck;
+4. What if the owner operator has more than 1 truck?
+5. After logging in - what the application should display - dashboard with reports overview YTD

 ## 3. Use Cases